ColinFay/website/_posts/2017-05-31-rstats-turbonegro.md

 post_date: 2017-31-00 21:00:00
 layout: single
 permalink: /rstats-turbonegro/
-categories : r-blog-en
+categories : rblogen
 ---

 Because sometime, you just need a little bit of punk with your coding.

 ## tuRbonegro

-Spoiler: the tuRbonegro package was created just for fun ;)
+Spoiler: the tuRbonegro package was created for fun only ;)

 ![tuRbonegro_hex](https://github.com/ColinFay/tuRbonegro/raw/master/hex_turbo.png)